nox-devices/GRDBCustomSQLiteBuild/README.md

-# Install GRDB with Custom SQLite Build
+# GRDB with Custom SQLite Build

+You can clone the repository and launch it in Xcode.
+It should run out of the box.

+## How to Set Up in Your Own Project

 1. Create a few new directories _inside_ your app project: